Hunts Creek Bridge Project FAQ's

 Council began its Hunts Creek Bridge replacement program in January 2025.

-A rolling program of construction works including work during normal business hours, weekend closures, nightwork and lane closures will continue until completion of the Hunts Creek Bridge project in March 2026.
+A rolling program of construction works including work during normal business hours, weekend closures, nightwork and lane closures will continue until expected completion of the Hunts Creek Bridge project in June 2026.

-Throughout this work, it is expected that traffic controllers will be in place to divert traffic around the worksite.
+Throughout this work, traffic controllers will be in place to divert traffic around the worksite.
 For key periods, detours will be in operation, diverting traffic away from North Rocks Road.

-For further information about the works, please download the PDF(PDF, 136KB) of the program.
+For further information about the works, please download the PDF(PDF, 122KB) of the program.

 Council will provide additional information as each stage of works approaches.